Skip to main content

 Build it with your favorite container runtime:

-docker build .
+docker build -t my-app .

-nerdctl build .
+nerdctl build -t my-app .

 Using the Open Build Service

-Building from a Dockerfile using docker or podman
+Building a container using Docker or Podman

-❯ osc mkpac my-container-image && cd my-container-image
+osc mkpac my-container-image && cd my-container-image

 <repository name="containerfile">